makeabilitylab/physcomp/arduino/buttons.md

 The official [Arduino docs](https://www.arduino.cc/en/Tutorial/DigitalPins) recommend a 10kΩ pull-down or pull-up resistor for digital input pins.
 On the ATmega microcontrollers (those on the Arduino Uno and Leonardo), the internal pull-up resistor is 20kΩ.
 On the Arduino Due, the internal pull-up is between  50kΩ and 150kΩ.

 TODO: talk about tradeoffs in setting pull-up and pull-down resistor values

+### Some microcontrollers have built-in pull-up and pull-down resistors

+Some Arduino boards use microcontrollers that have both pull-up and pull-down resistors.
+The popular ESP32 chip, for example, used in the [Adafruit Huzzah32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/overview) has built-in pull-up and pull-down resistors on all GPIO pins except for GPIO34-GPIO39 (see [link](https://github.com/espressif/arduino-esp32/issues/316)).
+These can be enabled with either `pinMode(<pin>, INPUT_PULLUP);` or `pinMode(<pin>, INPUT_PULLDOWN);`

 ### Want to dive deeper?